 5.1 Explanation of connections

 The table to the right details the purpose of the connection points around the righthand and bottom edges of the PCB.
-This table was written for the Ultimate3S QRSS/WSPR TX kit but is broadly applicable to the other kits using this QCU PCB kit.
-In some kits, the connection use varies slightly.

 The pin-spacing is 0.1-inches and a suitable connector could be used (see section above).